All Episodes

 Frankly, I've even had questions.

-I will I will not I will not mention who it is because I didn't get permission to private email off the record.
+I will not mention who it is because I didn't get permission to private email off the record.

-Person said to me, I frankly am stunned, you just don't want to get out of politics here on your show for a couple of three months.
+You just don't want to get out of politics here on your show for a couple of three months.

 Do you realize how depressed we all are out there?

-And I wrote back, I said, depressed.
+And I wrote back, I said, depressed?

 I am energized.